ingolia-lab/turbidostat/docs/construction-electronics.md

 * Heat shrink tubing

 ### Assembly

-The controller electronics can be assembled entirely by through-hole soldering.
-Most components can be assembled with no special considerations.
-Exceptions are noted below, and should be handled in the order described.

 1. **Nephelometer LED** The SFH 4547 IR LED (Osram) is connected to the controller by hookup wire on screw terminals.